coldbox-templates/modern/readme.md

 # Modern Organization Template

-This template is a work in progress where we are testing a different approach to ColdBox tempaltes.
+This template is a work in progress where we are testing a different approach to ColdBox templates.
+Instead of having all files in the web root, this template only puts browsable files in the web root.
+If you are using CommandBox, everything should "just work" but if you want to run this behind IIS/Apache, etc you'll need to re-create the web server aliases that are in the `server.json`.

 ## License